GiGL: Large-Scale Graph Neural Networks at Snapchat: Dataset Details

 \paragraph{Internal-less-edge}.
 We randomly remove $50\%$ of the existing edges in the Internal-full dataset, leaving $\sim$8.4B edges. \#nodes left and features unchanged.

 \paragraph{Internal-less-feat}.
 We reduce the node feature dimension to 155, and edge feature dimension to 10.

 \paragraph{MAG240M}\footnote{\url{https://ogb.stanford.edu/docs/lsc/mag240m/}}.
 In order to evaluate the same link prediction task as we did for the internal datasets, the train/validation/test sets are generated by our Split Generator following a standard transductive link prediction split.
+We leverage the original public academic graph dataset \cite{hu2021ogblsc, hu2020ogb} and cast it to a homogeneous graph for our experiments by: (i) using a 768 size zero vector as the feature vector for each author node. (ii) Combine the new hydrated author nodes and original paper nodes with 768 dim float features into a single node table. (iii) Add the node degree of each node as the 769th feature. (iv) Combine the paper-cites-paper and the author-writes-paper edge table to a single edge table.